emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * One account: Unlimited domain registrations, buttons and campaigns
 * Avoid clutter and save space from your website's canvas (all-in-one social media service)

-Optionally, if you want to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics,
+Optionally, if you want to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle, advertising campaign data metrics, and more, sign up for a free E-MAILiT.com account.
-<a href="http://www.e-mailit.com">Sign In / Create Account</a>

 **Our vision is to build a better worldwide social web**.